“Sticks and stones may break my bones, but words will never hurt me.”

 Words can destroy a reputation

 When we gossip and use words to hurt the reputation of others, we are purposefully using our words to destroy another person.
 These words hurt others deeply.
-We should never purposefully speak evil of others.
+We should never purposefully speak to cause harm to others.

-In Proverbs, we are advised that speaking slander reveals the foolishness of our heart.
+In Proverbs, we are advised that speaking slander reveals the foolishness of our hearts.

 “The one who conceals hatred has lying lips, and whoever utters slander is a fool.”